sanjuthomas/kafka-connect-orientdb/README.md

 ```

 Connector expects a .yml file per topic at the location given in the ```databaseConfigFileLocation```
-Please take a look at the sample topic to database mapping file given [here](https://github.com/sanjuthomas/kafka-connect-orientdb/blob/develop/config/open_weather_data.yml)
+Please take a look at the sample topic to database mapping file given [here](https://github.com/sanjuthomas/kafka-connect-orientdb/blob/master/etc/open_weather_data.yml)

 ```
-connectionString: {OrientDB connection string. eg - remote:localhost}
+connectionString: {OrientDB connection string. eg - remote:hostname}
-database: {name of the database.
-If this database does not exist, the connector will create one.}
+database: {name of the database. database must exist in the server}
-username: {username to connect to open_weather_data}
+username: {username to connect to database}
-password: {pasword to connect to open_weather_data}
+password: {pasword to connect to database}
 className: {name of the the class to which the json document to be written.
 If this class does not exist, the connector will create one.}
 ```